alexzaharov5-ui/Lexicon/README.md

-# Audio & Video to Text Desktop Converter
+# Lexicon — Audio & Video to Text Desktop Converter

 A clean, minimal, and modern desktop application to transcribe audio and video files into text locally on your computer using OpenAI's Whisper model.
 100% private, secure, and offline-ready.